January 1922

 Phoenix (1994), pgs 178-179

 IRA GHQ officially takes over Beggars Bush Barracks, Dublin as its HQ.
-As Dublin Guard march past City Hall (where the Provisional Government are housed), Collins takes the salute.
+As the IRA’s Dublin Guard march past City Hall (where the Provisional Government are housed), Collins takes the salute.
 Cheering crowds line the streets.
-More Detail

 O'Farrell P (1997), pg xix; Litton (1995), pg 42; Macardle (1999), pg 655; Curran J M (1980), pg 163; Dorney (2017), pg 35